-South Florida has no shortage of things to do, but if there are four things you absolutely, positively shouldn’t miss this February, it’s these exhibits, workshops and events.
+South Florida has no shortage of things to do, but if there are five things you absolutely, positively shouldn’t miss this February, it’s these performances and events.
 Because despite the ongoing pandemic, there are still plenty of safe ways to observe and celebrate Black History Month in Miami.
 So, mark your calendars and get ready to immerse yourself in the richness of Black history.

 If you’re not comfortable attending a socially distanced event, you can commemorate Black History Month by supporting one of Miami’s many Black-owned restaurants.
 From award-winning comfort food to Dwyane Wade’s favorite burger, check out our favorite bites ready to be delivered and savored right now.

 PureWow's editors and writers have spent more than a decade shopping online, digging through sales and putting our home goods, beauty finds, wellness picks and more through the wringer—all to help you determine which are actually worth your hard-earned cash.
 From our PureWow100 series (where we rank items on a 100-point scale) to our painstakingly curated lists of fashion, beauty, cooking, home and family picks, you can trust that our recommendations have been thoroughly vetted for function, aesthetics and innovation.
 Whether you're looking for travel-size hair dryers you can take on-the-go or women’s walking shoes that won’t hurt your feet, we’ve got you covered.